Back

 But which one is better?

-Let’s get back to John and his foodtech app.
-In his case native app development was a wrong decision — but it doesn’t mean everyone should go cross-platform.
+Let’s return to John and his foodtech app.
+In his case, native app development was a wrong decision — but that doesn’t mean everyone should go cross-platform.

 native mobile app development

 Jane’s feature creep project was too overloaded for cross-platform development.
-And John spent too much on a simple delivery app.
-But the complexity of your project is not the only choice criterion.
+And John spent too much time on a simple delivery app.
+However, the complexity of your project is not the only choice criterion.
 Here are a few things you should consider before making a decision.

 Desirable time to market.
 If you’re working on an MVP, you need to hurry.
-You don’t have a year to spend on development — in this case cross-platform frameworks are a better option.
-Not only it allows you to release the product earlier but also spending a fortune on a native MVP is an overkill.
+You don’t have a year to spend on development — in this case, cross-platform frameworks are a better option.
+Not only does it allow you to release the product earlier but also spending a fortune on a native MVP is an overkill.

 Technologies.
 Instruments like Viro React allow you to build cross-platform VR apps — but native VR has less performance lags.
 So, if your app uses virtual or augmented reality, native languages are a better option.